Inside visits and special features are shown in UPPERCASE in the tour description.

 LONDON.
 Today is devoted to exploring on your own or enjoying our exciting program of optional activities.
-You may choose to join a Local Guide for an optional morning sightseeing tour of the city’s famous landmarks: the Houses of Parliament and Big Ben, Westminster Abbey, Whitehall’s mounted horseguards and the Prime Minister’s Downing Street, Piccadilly Circus, and Buckingham Palace.
+You may choose to join a Local Guide for an optional morning sightseeing tour of the city’s famous landmarks: the Houses of Parliament and Big Ben, Westminster Abbey, Whitehall’s mounted horseguards and the Prime Minister’s Downing Street residence, Piccadilly Circus, and Buckingham Palace.
 The highlight is a visit to St. Paul’s Cathedral, Sir Christopher Wren’s masterpiece built between 1675 and 1708.
-Later on, maybe visit Windsor Castle or the Tower of London with its spectacular Crown Jewels.
-Tonight, a leisurely cruise on the Thames River would be fun!
+Later, maybe visit Windsor Castle or the Tower of London with its spectacular Crown Jewels.
+Tonight, dinner followed by a leisurely cruise on the Thames River would be fun!

-LONDON–OXFORD–STRATFORD-UPON-AVON–SHEFFIELD.
+LONDON–OXFORD–STRATFORD-UPON-AVON–LEEDS.
 Meet your Tour Director and traveling companions and depart at 8 am for a memorable day of sightseeing.
 In Oxford, a walking tour shows you the colleges where Britain’s elite receive its outstanding education.
 Then, travel through the lovely Cotswold Hills to Shakespeare’s Stratford-upon-Avon.
 Take photos of Anne Hathaway’s Cottage and explore the town at your own pace.
-Your overnight destination is Sheffield.
+Your overnight destination is Leeds.

-SHEFFIELD–YORK–JEDBURGH, SCOTLAND–EDINBURGH.
+LEEDS–YORK–JEDBURGH, SCOTLAND–EDINBURGH.
 In York, stand in awe in front of the great structure of York Minster, then follow your Tour Director through a maze of quaint streets, including the narrow Shambles.
 Continue through wild Northumberland National Park and see a section of Hadrian’s Wall.
-Then, at Jedburgh, see the abbey ruins.
-Late-afternoon arrival in Edinburgh.
+Then, at Jedburgh, see the abbey ruins before a late-afternoon arrival in Edinburgh.
 A suggestion for this evening: enjoy a traditional Scottish night out with Highland dancers, bagpipers, and, of course, the Ceremony of the Haggis.

 EDINBURGH.
 A full day to enjoy the Scottish capital.
 Morning sightseeing with a Local Guide introduces you to the 200-year-old “New Town,” home to famous scientists, inventors, and novelists.
-In the “Old Town,” drive up the narrow Royal Mile to EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
+In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
 Afternoon at leisure.
-Later, a unique optional experience: board the former Royal Yacht Britannia.
+Later, consider a unique optional experience: board the former Royal Yacht Britannia.
 Tour five decks and see how the Royal Family and crew of 240 lived and worked on board.
 Dinner rounds out this optional evening.
-For departure numbers July 30 through August 20, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.
+For departure numbers July 29 through August 19, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.

-STRATHPEFFER–ISLE OF SKYE–FORT WILLIAM–GLASGOW.
+STRATHPEFFER–ISLE OF SKYE–GLASGOW.
 More heather-clad moors as you drive through the western Highlands to Lochalsh and the Inner Hebridean Isle of Skye.
-The route back to the mainland is by FERRY across the Sound of Sleat to Mallaig; then, witness breathtaking scenery all the way to Fort William beneath Ben Nevis.
+Return to the mainland by FERRY across the Sound of Sleat to Mallaig.
 Glen Coe, where the MacDonald Clan was massacred in 1692, and a drive along the “Bonnie Banks” of Loch Lomond are scenic highlights on the way to Glasgow, Scotland’s great cultural city.

 GLASGOW–GRETNA GREEN–LAKE DISTRICT, ENGLAND–LIVERPOOL.
 South through the history-steeped Lowland Hills and a visit to Gretna Green, where the blacksmith used to wed runaway couples.
 Drive through beautiful scenery in the Lake District, considered to be the finest of England’s national parks and recently awarded UNESCO World Heritage status.
 End the day in Liverpool, of Beatles fame, once the departure port of the great transatlantic liners.
 You may wish to join an optional city tour this afternoon.